-Spring Planting Day – The Town holds a Spring Planting and Beautification day as well.
-The date for this event varies so please check back to learn more.
+Spring Planting Day – The Town holds a Spring Planting and Beautification Day.
+The date for this event varies, so please check back here to learn more.

 Jonathan Creek Clean Up – In the past, Town officials have joined together with Citizens, Business Owners, and other Volunteers to clean trash out of Jonathan Creek.
 The Town will be scheduling this event during Haywood Waterways’ “Big Sweep” Event.
-Please check this site for scheduling dates.
+Please check their site for scheduled dates.

 Gloves, safety vests and bags for collected garbage were all provided for volunteers.
 Clean-up Days are held in spring and fall.
 Please check back here for updates on the next opportunity!

 The Maggie Valley Community Gardens – Back in 2014, long-time Maggie Valley resident, June Johnson, had an idea to provide fresh, organic produce to needy families in Haywood County.
 With her determination and with the assistance of area churches, dedicated volunteers and the Town of Maggie Valley, the Maggie Valley Community Gardens took shape and grew.